turbot/pipes-docs/docs/accounts/developer/advanced.md

 # Developer Account Advanced Settings

 You can manage your user profile, credentials, usage, and billing from the **Advanced** tab for your developer account.
 Click your avatar in the top right and select **Your Profile** from the menu, or click the double arrow button from the navigation at the top of the page, select your developer account from the dropdown, and then go to the **Advanced** tab.

 ## User Profile

-On the **Advanced** page for your developer account, click **User Profile** from the left hand menu to manage your profile data.
+On the **Advanced** page for your developer account, click **User Profile** from the left-hand menu to manage your profile data.
 You can modify your **Display Name**, **Avatar URL**, or **Handle**.

 ### Updating Your Avatar
 You can modify your tenant's Avatar at any time.
 Click the avatar image to change it.
 You can click **Reset** to change back to the default generated image.